How Much Does it Cost to Import a UK Car to Kenya?

 VAT Qualifying Cars

-Cars that are less than 3 or 4 years old might be vat qualifying of they have been owned by a business.
+Cars that are less than 3 or 4 years old might be vat qualifying if they have been owned by a business.
 This is the holy grail for export as it means that a 20% reduction in the advertised price can be achieved.
 However not all dealers are prepared to claim the VAT back for you as they are not set up to process the paperwork.
 At MHH we sell all cars net of VAT and process the reclaim as part of the service.
+We do not ask you to cover the cost of your VAT, we pay for you VAT so you don't have to.
 This can reduce the number of cars available as the older the car we are looking at, the fewer VAT qualifying cars are on the market.

 On top of the cost of the car, you have the cost of UK transportation.
 That could range from £50 up to £500 depending on where the car is in the UK.
 If it’s in Northern Ireland it could cost £550 to collect the car.
 This is combination of insurance, trains, planes, people’s time and fuel to collect and return the car.